adolek/data-stream-processing-project/README.md

 The objective is to compare the performances of online (or adapative) regression models with batch regression models.

-The technologies and libraries used are:
+The main technologies and libraries used are:
 - Kafka
+- yahoofinance API
 - River
 - Scikit-learn

+The project has been realized in the context of the "MAP670G - Data Stream Processing" at Ecole Polytechnique within the M2 Data Science program.

 ## Getting Started